wrgeorge1983/Tom/SECURITY.md

 - Secrets are redacted from logs and only held in memory on the Controller.

 **Residual Risks**
-- Single shared HMAC key: if leaked, attacker can call `/checkout` until rotated.
+- Phase 1: Single shared HMAC key - if leaked, attacker can call `/checkout` until rotated.
+- Phase 1.5: Compromised PSK allows generating new worker keys, but limits blast radius.
-- Compromised worker can use `/checkout` while active.
+- Any compromised worker can use `/checkout` while its key remains valid.

 ---

 ## Controls

 ### 1. HMAC Request Signing

+**Phase 1 (current):**
 - Shared `TS_HMAC_SECRET` in both Controller and Workers.
 - Each request includes timestamp, nonce, and HMAC signature.
-- Controller verifies:
+- Controller verifies signature, timestamp (±60s), and nonce uniqueness.

+**Phase 1.5 (per-worker keys):**
+- Shared PSK for worker join process to establish unique HMAC keys.
+- Each worker gets individual HMAC key via authenticated join handshake.
+- Optional X25519 wrapping ensures PSK-derived keys never transmitted in clear.
+- Controller maintains mapping of worker IDs to their unique HMAC keys.

+All phases include:
-  - HMAC (constant-time compare)
+- Constant-time HMAC comparison
-  - Timestamp within ±60s
-  - Nonce not reused (cache for 5 min)
+- Nonce cache (5 min) for replay protection
-- Rate-limit `/checkout`.
+- Rate-limiting on `/checkout` and join endpoints

 ### 2. TLS for Controller
 - Public endpoint: Let’s Encrypt via Caddy/Traefik/nginx.